nilerajput91/DS-Challenges/README.md

 # DS-Challenges

-Here's an example README for a repository containing data structure (DS) challenges questions:

 Data Structure Challenges
 This repository contains a collection of data structure challenges and their solutions in [language].
 These challenges are useful for practicing data structure concepts and improving problem-solving skills.